billiegoose/modload/README.md

 ## 5 year plan

-Phase 1 [50% complete] is to hook into the `require` function and add some logging to trace what modules are being loaded and from where.
+Phase 1 [complete] is to hook into the `require` function and add some logging to trace what modules are being loaded and from where.

-Phase 2 will be to serialize this data and cache it, so that the next time you run the program it will skip Node's slow `require` algorithm full of file existance checks and simply load them from where it learned they were last time.
+Phase 2 [complete] will be to serialize this data and cache it, so that the next time you run the program it will skip Node's slow `require` algorithm full of file existance checks and simply load them from where it learned they were last time.